coreyphillis/data-sharing-paper/data_sharing_ms.md

 --------

 Sharing data is increasingly considered to be an important part of the scientific process.
-This allows original results to be reproduced and new analyses to be conducted.
+Making your data publicly available allows original results to be reproduced and new analyses to be conducted.
-While making data publicly available is the first step in allowing reuse, it is also crucial that the data be easy understand and use.
+While sharing your data is the first step in allowing reuse, it is also important that the data be easy understand and use.
-We provide a description of nine simple ways to make it easy to reuse the data that you share.
+We describe nine simple ways to make it easy to reuse the data that you share and also make it easier to work with it yourself.

 Introduction
 ------------